ShibamCrS/DifferentialAttackPACQARMA3/README.md

 &nbsp;

-This artifact provides supplementary material for our work on the differential cryptanalysis of **FEAT_PACQARMA3**.
-It includes:

-- A model for the finding **differential characteristics** of the **QARMA** block cipher, implemented as a program for **STP (Simple Theorem Prover)**, which is an extension of **Stefan Kölbl’s cryptosmt** ([GitHub Repository](https://github.com/kste/cryptosmt.git)).
-- Verification of the differential characteristics used in our attack on a highly optimized implementation of QARMA.

-The programs included in this repository should compile and run on any unix and unix-like system.
+The programs included in the `supplementary_material` directory should compile and run on any unix and unix-like system.

 We have compiled and used them under `linux` and `macOS`, with both `gcc` and `llvm` (`clang`) C compilers.

 &nbsp;